Hello and welcome to podcast of the Lotus Eaters episode 1269 on this the 8th of October.

 Who knows?

-There's no life on Mars, remember.
+There's no life on Mars, remember?

-Well, that that's why it stood down and back to Greenwood.
+Well, that's why it stood down.

 I'm no scientist.